schemathesis/schemathesis/docs/stateful.rst

 The whole concept consists of two important stages.

 - State machine creation:
-    - Each endpoint has a separate bundle where Schemathesis put all responses received from that endpoint;
+    - Each API operation has a separate bundle where Schemathesis put all responses received from that endpoint;
     - All links represent transitions of the state machine.
 Each one has a pre-condition - there should already be a response with the proper status code;
-    - If an endpoint has no links, then Schemathesis creates a transition without a pre-condition and generates random data as input.
+    - If an operation has no links, then Schemathesis creates a transition without a pre-condition and generates random data as input.
 - Running scenarios:
-    - Each scenario step accepts a freshly generated random test case and randomly chosen data from the dependent endpoint.
+    - Each scenario step accepts a freshly generated random test case and randomly chosen data from the dependent operation.
-      This data might be missing if there are no links to the current endpoint;
+      This data might be missing if there are no links to the current operation;
     - If there is data, then the generated case is updated according to the defined link rules;
-    - The resulting test case is sent to the current endpoint then its response is validated and stored for future use.
+    - The resulting test case is sent to the current operation then its response is validated and stored for future use.

 As a result, Schemathesis can run arbitrary API call sequences and combine data generation with reusing responses.